-Figure 19: The connected resistor Connect a new wire to the resistor.
+Connect a new wire to the resistor.
 The first button being wired up is the silence button.
 Plug the wire from the resistor into the "D35" pin on the ESP32.
 In this case, that is the white wire.

-Figure 20: The white wire from the resistor connected to the ESP-32
+Figure 19: The white wire from the resistor connected to the ESP-32

-Figure 21: A new wire, electrically connected to the resistor as it is in the same column as it.
+Figure 20: A new wire, electrically connected to the resistor as it is in the same column as it.

 Connect a new wire to the positive rail of the breadboard.
 In this case, the blue wire.
 This first blue wire will be connected to one pin of your button.

-Figure 22: The new wire attached to the positive rail.
+Figure 21: The new wire attached to the positive rail.
 The other end is being held.

-Insert a second wire that is also electrically connected to the resistor and the "D35" pin of the ESP32.
+Connect a second wire that is also electrically connected to the resistor and the "D35" pin of the ESP32.
 Ideally, you would want to connect these two blue wires to a button.
 I am too lazy to do so, but this would be what it would look like.

-Figure 24: The two blue wires connected to a button
+Figure 23: The two blue wires connected to a button

-Figure 23: The two blue wires.
+Figure 22: The two blue wires.
 Both ends of these blue wires would ideally be connected to a button.

 Repeat the previous four steps to create two more buttons.
 The reason that there is only one wire on the positive rail even though there are three buttons is because you can share the positive wire among all the buttons.
-The reset button should be attached to pin "D32" on the ESP32.
-The drill button should be attached to pin "D34" on the ESP32.
 Something worth noting, the connections on the left side of the board lead to nowhere, I just needed a place to put them so they wouldn't go everywhere.

-Figure 26: The third button
+Figure 25: The third button

-Figure 25: The second button
+Figure 24: The second button

 This is what your build should look like now.
 You most likely want the buttons to be ordered as Silence - Reset - Drill.
 This will make the menu controls more intuitive.
-At this point, you can boot up your panel and press the drill button to write the default settings to the panel.
-Although, since you haven't built the zones yet, the panel will almost immediately go into alarm.